 An Easy Boat Trip Get Away to Culebra for the Day

 I am a BIG fan of the island of Culebra.
 I think this little island is an easy day-trip away from the main island, and it is full of great beaches, decent snorkeling and SCUBA diving.
-We have been there a few times and have never been disappointed.
+We have been there a few times and it is always beautiful.

 Generally, to get to Culebra you have 2 options — the ferry out of Ceiba or fly from one of the main island’s airports.
 But there is another great choice — a motor boat day trip.
-We went with East Island Excursions’ Culebra Get-Away for a day of fun!.
+We went with East Island Excursions’ Culebra Snorkel and Beach tour for a day of fun!.

 Our Boat Ride